manzisebastian/manzisebastian.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: This is my collection of projects.
 Each of them is linked to its corresponding Github repository.
 This section combines projects written in English and in Spanish.
-Projects marked with * are ongoing.
 nav: true
+display_categories: [completed, ongoing]
 nav_order: 3
 horizontal: false
 ---